One Sample T-test in R

 paired sample t-test

 The paired sample t-test, sometimes called the dependent sample t-test, is a statistical procedure used to determine whether the mean difference between two sets of observations is zero.
 In a paired sample t-test, each subject or entity is measured twice, resulting in pairs of observations.
-The steps involved in paired sample t-test are following: Introduction Formulation … Read more
+The steps involved in paired sample t-test are following: Introduction Paired … Read more

 One-Way ANOVA using R